jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 1. Given a floating point number $w = n\cdot 2^{e-1}$, we want to compute $\left(\left\lfloor w\cdot 10^{k} \right\rfloor\ \mathrm{mod}\ 10^{\eta}\right)$ for some $k$'s.

-2. For the first several digits, we can just multiply an appropirate entry from the Dragonbox table, or anything like that will work.
+2. For the first several digits, we can just multiply an appropriate entry from the Dragonbox table, or anything like that will work.

 3. To prepare for the case when that will not yield sufficiently many digits, we find $Q$ that makes the equality
 $$\begin{align*}